aletho-, aleth- +

 1. The science of the nature of truth and evidence.

-2. The doctrine of truth; that part of logic that is concerned with truth.
+2. The doctrines of truth and those parts of logic that are concerned with truth.

 The study or science of truth.